Transparency Statement 2021

 Additionally, Neil provides internal audit services to the insurance market, including governance, underwriting, pricing, delegated underwriting, reinsurance, claims, reserving, compliance, planning, exposure and risk management, data, IT, HR, tax, finance functions and Solvency II.
 As an active member of the ICAEW insurance committee, he has participated in several working parties dealing with issues such as Solvency II and IFRS 17.
 He has also been involved in various Lloyd’s and regulatory working parties over the years.

-Neil is also a member of the firm’s Professional Standards Committee (PSC).
+Neil chairs the Audit Committee and is also a member of the firm’s Professional Standards Committee (PSC).

 Andrew Shepherd – Independent Non-Executive